-- 5.4.1 There is little scope for increasing income.
+5.4.1 There is little scope for increasing income.
 Historically, the main source of income has been from fees for verification of equipment under the Weights and Measures Act.
 Deregulation, however, has permitted manufacturers to verify their own equipment (both new and repaired) which has drastically reduced this source of income for the Service.
-Fees charged under the Weights and Measures Act are recommended by the Local Authority Co-ordinating Body on Regulatory Services.
+Fees charged under the Weights and Measures Act are recommended by the Local Authority Coordinating Body on Regulatory Services.
 We have deviated from that recommendation in the past and substantially increased the charge for testing of some types of equipment.
-The income from these fees, however, has reduced over this year, but I have estimated the income from this source, to be £10,000 for next year. - 5.4.2 The main source of income for the Service now is from costs awarded against defendants following conviction in court.
-The estimated income for next year is £45,000.
+The income from these fees, however, has reduced over this year, but I have estimated the income from this source to be £8,000 for next year.

+- 5.4.2 The main source of income for the Service now is from costs awarded against defendants following successful court convictions.
+The estimated income for next year is £70,000.
 This reflects the fact that costs are dependant on the number of cases taken to court, which in turn is directly related to the number of staff employed by the Service.
-Although the Service is generally being awarded more costs per court case, the number of staff has been reduced during the past two years.
+Although the Service is generally being awarded more costs per case, the number of staff has been reduced during the past two years.
 These posts would have produced prosecutions which would have resulted in greater costs next year.
 This income is by no means certain and subject to award by the courts.
 Conversely, it must be remembered that the cost of undertaking prosecutions has also increased, particularly in cases where the Service has no alternative but to use barristers in matters that are heard in the Crown Court.
 The present level of income is dependant on maintaining the current level of prosecutions.
 Obviously, if there are staffing reductions involving enforcement staff then fewer cases will be prosecuted and the projected income may not be achieved.
-The introduction of The Protection of Consumers from Unfair Commercial Practices Regulations 2008 in May 2008 means that whenever infringements are detected, the Service will have a statutory duty to consider other alternatives to prosecutions, such as informal/formal undertakings, civil orders and injunctions.
-This will undoubtedly further reduce the costs that the Service has been able to recoup from criminal proceedings in the past whilst, at the same time, increasing the legal costs incurred in pursuing the new civil sanctions.

-- 5.4.3 As a result of recent changes in legislation there will be further opportunity to generate income under the Proceeds of Crime Act 2000 (POCA) which allows prosecuting authorities to seize the assets of those who benefit from criminal lifestyles, such as counterfeiting.
+Since the introduction of The Protection of Consumers from Unfair Commercial Practices Regulations 2008 in May 2008, the Service has a statutory duty to consider other alternatives to prosecutions, such as informal/formal undertakings, civil orders and injunctions.
+This will undoubtedly further reduce the costs that the Service has been able to recoup from criminal proceedings in the past whilst, at the same time, increasing the legal costs incurred in pursuing the new civil sanctions. - 5.4.3 As a result of recent changes in legislation there is a further opportunity to generate income under the Proceeds of Crime Act 2000 (POCA) which allows prosecuting authorities to seize the assets of those who benefit from criminal lifestyles, such as counterfeiting.
 However, sufficient resources need to be available to investigate this type of criminal activity and complicated financial investigations cannot be conducted by reducing the budget and effectively reducing the number of staff in post.
-In addition to generating our own income, there is opportunity to market the skills of our qualified financial investigators to other Council Departments to assist them with their POCA investigations.
-It is my intention to submit a report to both Councils later in the year outlining my proposals for growth for setting up a Financial Investigations team to conduct our investigations and to market our services to other councils. - 5.4.3 Instead of the Consortium budget being treated as one cost centre with both expenditure and income for each borough being paid in or out of the account as required and accounted for as one Service, the income and expenditure is accounted for separately for each borough to provide improved monitoring.
-This has involved constructing the budget into three cost centres:- Brent (variable costs), Harrow (variable costs) and Shared costs.

-5.5 Prioritisation of Work
+In addition to generating our own income, there is opportunity to market the skills of our qualified financial investigations. - 5.4.3 Instead of the Consortium budget being treated as one cost centre for both Boroughs, the income and expenditure is accounted for separately for each so as to to provide improved monitoring.
+This has involved constructing the budget into three cost centres:-Brent (variable costs), Harrow (variable costs) and Shared costs. - 5.5 Prioritisation of Work